limbernie/limbernie.github.io/_posts/2018-03-11-w1r3s-walkthrough.md

 According to the official [documentation](https://www.cuppacms.com/en/docs/installation), in order for the installation to be completed, the database has to be created first.

->On step 2, configure the database and user administrator setting and click in next.
-Remember, the database should be created before to install Cuppa CMS.
+>Remember, the database should be created before to install Cuppa CMS.

 The Cuppa CMS installation was never completed in the first place or I'll not be seeing the setup page.
-Suffice to say, I downloaded a [copy](http://cuppacms.com/files/cuppa_cms.zip) of the Cuppa CMS code to see if I can discover any vulnerabilities.
+I've downloaded a [copy](http://cuppacms.com/files/cuppa_cms.zip) of the Cuppa CMS code to see if I can discover any vulnerabilities.

-It was certainly a pleasant surprise when I found one.
-I'm not sure if this is a new vulnerability but there is a LFI vulnerability with `alertConfigField.php` at line 77.
+It was certainly a pleasant surprise when one was found.
+I'm not sure if this is a new vulnerability but THERE IS a LFI vulnerability with `alertConfigField.php` at line 77.

 ![screenshot-2](/assets/images/posts/w1r3s-walkthrough/screenshot-2.png)